Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Columbia are strategically positioned to serve the state capital's government agencies, the University of South Carolina's research initiatives, and the region's growing manufacturing and healthcare sectors.
-This proximity enables low-latency connections for critical local applications.
+Proximity To Key Business Districts: Data centers in Columbia provide low-latency connectivity to the state government, the University of South Carolina, and the city's primary business and financial districts.
+This makes it an excellent location for public sector and research-oriented workloads.

-Regional Market Reach: Columbia provides effective coverage for businesses across South Carolina and serves as a viable disaster recovery location for primary operations in larger, more expensive markets like Atlanta or Charlotte.
+Regional Market Reach: Columbia is strategically located to serve the Carolinas and offers a viable disaster recovery location for businesses operating in the larger, more expensive markets of Charlotte or Atlanta.

-Tax Advantage For Data Centers: South Carolina offers substantial data center-specific tax exemptions.
-These incentives eliminate sales and use tax on computer equipment and electricity, providing a direct and significant reduction in both initial capital investment and ongoing operational costs.
+Tax Advantage For Data Centers: South Carolina provides robust, statutory tax exemptions specifically for data centers, covering sales and use tax on hardware, software, and electricity.
+These incentives significantly reduce both the initial capital investment and ongoing operational expenses for qualifying facilities.

 Natural Disaster Risk

-Columbia has a High natural disaster risk profile, with a FEMA National Risk Index score of 88.80 out of 100 as of September 2025.
-The primary threats are driven by atmospheric and geological events rather than coastal flooding.
-Key risks for data center planning include inland effects from hurricanes such as strong winds, tornadoes, hail, lightning, riverine flooding, and drought.
+Columbia has a High natural disaster risk profile, with a FEMA National Risk Index score of 88.80, as of September 2025.
+Key threats are primarily weather-related and include tornadoes, strong winds, hurricanes (inland effects), ice storms, riverine flooding, and drought.
+The inland location mitigates direct coastal threats like storm surge.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business